-This New Age generation rejected their own culture based in the main on those products of scientific rationalism, which conversely, were so magical to the cargo cults.
+This New Age generation rejected their own culture based in the main on those products of scientific rationalism which, conversely, were so magical to the cargo cults.

-Two eyes gazing at their own junk in wonder, two seeing eyes as it were trying to perceive the secrets of the other’s cargo!
+Two eyes gazing at their own junk in wonder, two seeing eyes, as it were, trying to perceive the secrets of the other’s cargo!
 The lost spirituality became for New Agers their own cargo!

 How many such seeing eyes of this type exist beyond the natives, humanity, and possible aliens is a good question.
 As our own Western society is now limitless media-play of little worth, does our own junk in turn fascinate some alien?

-In this sense, Old Ufology based on simple mechanical differentiation of fact from fiction is useless in the face of such interactive metaphysical and cultural complexity.
+In this sense Old Ufology, based on simple mechanical differentiation of fact from fiction, is useless in the face of such interactive metaphysical and cultural complexity.

 Is You Receiving Me?

-During the fast and furious island-hopping campaign against the Japanese in World War Two, American land, sea, and air units used many islands in the South Pacific as temporary bases, as did the Japanese.
-Often these frenzied activities offered only briefest of encounters with very primitive native populations, who could do nothing but gaze on in wonder as a carrier task force emerged from the dawn, and tank landing craft hit the beach with scores of aircraft screaming overhead.
+During the fast and furious, island-hopping campaign against the Japanese in World War Two, the American land, sea, and air units used many islands in the South Pacific as temporary bases, as did the Japanese.
+Often these frenzied activities offered only briefest of encounters with very primitive native populations, who could do nothing but gaze on in wonder as a carrier task force emerged from the dawn and tank landing craft hit the beach with scores of aircraft screaming overhead.
 The savage fight for Guadalcanal in the Solomon Islands was a typical battle.

 Most of these obscure island tribes were forgotten after 1945.
 An exhausted world was preoccupied with building an entirely new future.

-Interest in the culture of these islands revived when in the late 1960s interesting reports from missionaries and a new generation of young anthropologists began to arrive from the West.
+Interest in the culture of these islands revived when, in the late nineteen sixties, interesting reports from missionaries and a new generation of young anthropologists began to arrive from the West.
 What they found in many cases was quite astonishing.
 Many tribes had fashioned whole and complete new religions based on their very brief experience of “contact” with the US military.
 They had built churches of old aircraft-parts that they regarded as holy relics left by the “gods.”
 On the altars of such churches were broken radio and radar sets that they hoped would burst into life some day because of their prayers.